 How a caterpillar changes into a butterfly was poorly understood in the late 17th century.
 The remarkable changes by themselves were hard enough to grasp; parasites such as wasps and sawflies laying their eggs inside other animals so their own young would emerge confounded naturalists even further.
 Merian often identified the interlopers and labeled the process "false metamorphosis."
 In 1679, she published the first volume of her book on insect life through her husband's press.
 She published the second volume in 1683.
 The full title ran to a paragraph, but the book was generally known as Raupen, the German word for caterpillar.
 In the first volume, she described herself as a wife working with her husband's permission.
 Things would change.

 After 14 years, the Graff family returned to Frankfurt.
 Not long afterwards, Graff traveled back to Nuremburg alone.
 Then Maria moved her two daughters (Johanna Helena and Dorothea Maria), her aging mother and herself to the Netherlands to join a strict religious sect: the Labadists.
-Founded by a Jesuit-turned-Protestant, the group aimed for a primitive version of Christianity.
+Founded by a Jesuit-turned-ultra-Protestant, the group aimed for a primitive version of Christianity.

 Graff followed his family to the religious outpost and pleaded with his wife to return, but she refused.
 He eventually gave up and left, but he didn't exactly leave his family in paradise.
 In the Labadist community, privation ruled: plain clothes, simple food (and not much of it), few fires to ward off the cold.
 Personal property became community property.
+Even the simple act of enjoying one's assigned tasks was considered a form of vanity.
 And the community members were encouraged to keep each other from falling into sin.
 In other words: a big bunch of skinny, shivering hall monitors.
 Maria's religious fervor apparently cooled.
 Not long after her mother died, and shortly before the Labadist community collapsed from too few new recruits bringing much money with them, she left for Amsterdam.